Book One: A SIMPLE ACT OF KINDNESS

 where the 50 Seniors were handed their diplomas came last.

 was over.
-Nine long years were about to come to an end.
+Tonight my nine years of struggle would come to an end.
 The

-Rock of Sisyphus was finally secured on the ledge high above
+Rock of Sisyphus was seemingly secured on the ledge high above

 the valley below.
 My ordeal was over.